Reading Time: 6 minutes

 What Causes ARFID?

-be due to high sensitivity to sensory aspects of food (such as texture, colour, or temperature); to a lack of interest in food or eating; or to anxiety around food, including fear of aversive consequences (i.e., choking or vomiting) associated with eating.
+The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) – the main guide for the diagnosis and treatment of mental disorders – first recognised ARFID as a specific diagnosis in 2013.
+According to the DSM-5, food restriction in ARFID may be due to high sensitivity to sensory aspects of food (such as texture, colour, or temperature); a lack of interest in food or eating; or anxiety around food.
+This can include a fear of aversive consequences (i.e., choking or vomiting) associated with eating.
 These three presentations are not mutually exclusive, and an individual can present with one, two, or even all three.

 Treatments for Eating Disorders